RailsEventStore/rails_event_store/ruby_event_store/README.md

 Why You should attend?
 Robert has explained this in [this blogpost](http://blog.arkency.com/2016/12/why-would-you-even-want-to-listen-about-ddd/).

-Next edition will be held on **21-22th May 2017** in Berlin, Germany.
+Next edition will be held on **21-22th September 2017** in Berlin, Germany.
 Another edition is also planned for November in London.

 You may also consider buying the [Domain-Driven Rails book](http://blog.arkency.com/domain-driven-rails/).